raydac/mvn-golang/README.md

 __2.1.6 (SNAPSHOT)__
  - improved logging
  - added property `supposeSdkArchiveFileName` to suppose SDK archive file name if it is not presented in SDK list, active by default
+ - minimal version of Java increased to 1.7

 __2.1.5 (03-jul-2017)__
  - added archetype for multimodule project `mvn-golang-hello-multi`